act3-ace/natural-motion-trajectories/README.md

 ## Directories

 ### _controllers_
 Controllers map the state and time to a desired input force.
 Each controller is implemented as a class, with a special _main_ method that is called in the loop; do not modify the inputs or outputs of this method.
-Each controller class is named "Controller" and given its own script. f
+Each controller class is named "Controller" and given its own script.